Malekhalifa/Malekhalifa/README.md

 - 🎓 Bachelor's degree in Computer Science (in progress) – ISET Rades
 - 💻 Former freelance web developer (Angular & Vue.js)
 - 📊 Intern at HubbleMind, building a full-stack data visualization app
+- 🤝 Collaborating on a team project to create a training platform
 - 🔄 Transitioning from full-stack web development to data analytics/engineering

 ## 🛠 Tech Stack